 In the absence of both the President and the President-elect, the chair shall be taken by a chairman pro-tem, elected by majority vote of such members of the Council as are present.

 The Secretary/Recorder shall keep the minutes of the meetings of the Society and the Council, attest all official acts requiring certification; notify officers and members of their election; keep in their custody the Seal of the Society and affix it to all documents as the Society may direct; conduct correspondence; and take charge of all papers for which there is not other provision.
 He/she shall have charge of the routine business of the Society and may utilize such assistance in carrying on the business of the Society as may be authorized by the Council.
 He/she shall keep an accurate roster of the members and their records, and shall be ex-officio on all the standing Committees (except on the Nominating Committee) and all the Special Committees as may be created.
 At least thirty days prior to the Annual Meeting he shall issue to all members of the Society an agenda of the forthcoming meeting and such documents as shall be distributed to the membership prior to the meeting.
 He/she shall compile a written report to be read at the Annual Meeting of the Society, in which shall be included the list of the candidates proposed for membership, as approved by the Council.

 The Treasurer is custodian of the funds and assets of the Society.
 He/she shall offer an annual report for audit.

 Article II: Council

-The Council shall be composed of the officers of the Society, two Councilors-at-large, and the two available immediate Past-presidents.
+The Council shall be composed of the officers of the Society, three Councilors-at-large, and the two available immediate Past-presidents.